rgouicem/ouichefs/README.md

 This code was tested on a 4.19 kernel.

 ### Formatting a partition
 First, build `mkfs.ouichefs` from the mkfs directory.
-Run `mkfs.ouichefs img` to format img as a ouichefs partition.
+Run `mkfs.ouichefs img` to format img as a ouiche_fs partition.
 For example, create a zeroed file of 50 MiB with `dd if=/dev/zero of=test.img bs=1M count=50` and run `mkfs.ouichefs test.img`.
-You can then mount this image on a system with the ouichefs kernel module installed.
+You can then mount this image on a system with the ouiche_fs kernel module installed.

 ## Design
 This filesystem does not provide any fancy feature to ease understanding.